contiv/vpp/docs/VPP_CONFIG.md

-## Creating VPP interface configuration
+## Creating VPP startup configuration
-This document describes how to create the VPP startupconfiguration file located at `/etc/vpp/contiv-vswitch.conf`.
+This document describes how to create the VPP startup configuration file located at `/etc/vpp/contiv-vswitch.conf`.

+### Hardware interface configuration
-### Single-NIC configuration
+#### Single-NIC configuration
 You need to configure hardware interfaces for use by VPP.
 First, you needto find out the PCI address of the host's network interface.
 On Debian-based distributions, you can use `lshw`: